Valeriana officinalis L. and its constituents in novel epigenetic approaches in plant tissue cultures

 biology

 Currently, 8 out of 10 drugs used to treat human diseases, including cancer, have a plant origin or incorporate derivatives of plant secondary metabolites.
-In the present study, it was found that one of the valerian constituents – valeric acid (VA) – could act as a selective inhibitor of HDA19 and HDA6 histone deacetylases in plants.
-Those deacetylases are responsible for the repression of genes involved in plant embryonic development and production of valuable secondary metabolites.
-In silico and in vitro analysis showed that VA can enhance somatic embryogenesis and stimulate production of plant constituents.
-Due to its simple structure and low price, VA could be used as a first-of-its-kind epigenetic elicitor which enhances the production of pharmacologically valuable plant metabolites.
+In the present study, it was found that one of the constituents of common medicinal herb- Valeriana officinalis, could modulate gene expression in plants, acting on the basis of chromatin remodeling.
+Genes whose expression is activated upon the treatment with the studied substance are involved in plant embryonic development and production of valuable secondary metabolites.
+Due to its simple structure and low price, the studied compound could be used as a first-of-its-kind epigenetic elicitor which enhances the production of natural pharmaceuticals in plant tissue cultures.

 Poland